gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 1. The first application is a **High Level** *Linux* application running on the **Cortex A7** core.
 It is responsible for sending temperature and humidity telemetry to Azure IoT Central, processing Digital Twin and Direct Method messages from Azure IoT Central, and finally, passing on event messages from the Real Time core *FreeRTOS* application to Azure IoT Central.
 1. The second is a **Real Time** *FreeRTOS* application running in the **Cortex M4**.
 It runs a number of FreeRTOS Tasks.
-The first task is to blink an LED, the second is to monitor for button presses, and the third is to send an **inter-core** message to the **High Level** application when the button is pressed.
+The first task is to blink an LED, the second is to monitor for button presses, and the third is to send **inter-core** messages to the **High Level** application whenever the button is pressed.
 Note, the FreeRTOS application running on the Real Time core cannot connect directly to the network.

 ![](resources/azure-sphere-application-architecture.png)